SCDTP social sciences funding

 Fund your Social Sciences PhD through the ESRC SCDTP

-Applications for this round of ESRC SCDTP studentships have now closed.
+Applications for the 2018 round of ESRC SCDTP studentships are now open.
 For further information on the ESRC South Coast Doctoral Training Partnership (SCDTP) please see their website.
-We will be advertsing the next round of studentships available on our webpages toward the end of this year for 2018/19 entry.

-Please see below information on how the process is carried out should you wish to apply when applications open in the autumn (2017).
+Please see below information on how the process is carried out should you wish to apply.

 The studentships are for social science research in Psychology and Area Studies subjects only.